quangnd159/thatieltsguide/content/en/docs/task-1/advanced-stuff/next come.md

 **From authentic sources**

 _More than 17% of Australia's inmates are held in private prisons.
 Next comes Britain, with 10%, and America at 7%._

+_The boost was most generous in North Dakota, where spending increased by $1,116; next came Wyoming with $518._

+_Next came people aged 18-29, with an increase of 11 percentage points._